battstorage

 SCE has connected more than 252,000 residential and commercial customers to the grid.

 “Our customers increasingly want a more renewable supply, one that meets California’s climate change goals and contributes to cleaner, healthier air,” said SCE President Ron Nichols.
-“SCE is pleased to assist customers to invest in their own renewable resources as well as our continued efforts to increase the level of renewable and battery storage at a utility scale.”
+“SCE is pleased to assist customers to invest in their own renewable resources as well as our continued efforts to increase the level of renewable energy and battery storage at a utility scale.”

 Last October, SCE shared its vision to deliver more clean energy to its customers, meet California’s GHG reduction goals and reduce air pollution.
 The vision calls for adding 30 gigawatts of additional renewable capacity, including wind, solar, geothermal and hydro, to California’s electric grid by 2030.

 The addition of large-scale renewables, along with more than 3,600 of SCE’s customers adding rooftop solar every month, makes increasingly important.
-It stores solar and wind energy for when we need it, like when the sun isn’t shining and wind isn’t blowing.
+It stores solar and for when we need it, like when the sun isn’t shining and wind isn’t blowing.
 Battery storage is a key part of SCE’s strategy to clean the power system.
 So is supporting a sustainable solar industry and customers who choose to go solar.

 It’s likely that the unseasonably warm April is a preview of what’s to come for Southern California later this spring and summer according to the National Weather’s Service’s prediction center.
 Every year, the impacts of climate change make it more important to integrate clean energy sources into the grid.
 Clean energy can help mitigate climate change through GHG reductions and improved air quality.